Nerebb/Nerebb/README.md

 I'm a front-end web developer and a designer.

-I strive to utilizing both the logical and creative in mine.
-As a web developer, i'm feel most in my place operating within a team.
-My top priorities of a website are quality, innovation and user experience.I am a proactive, confident and communicatively strong person always looking ahead in the furture.
+I strive to utilize both the logical and creative in mine.
+As a web developer, I feel most in my place operating within a team.
+My top priorities for a website are quality, innovation, and user experience.
+I am a proactive, confident, and communicatively strong person always looking ahead to the future.

+### More about me:

+Checkout this website if you want to known more about me:

 ### Languages and Tools: